How to Switch Digital Music Distributors

 Alright now that you know some of the red flags to watch for, here’s how to actually make switching music distributors a reality.

-Switch music distributors with confidence
+Switch to LANDR Distribution with confidence

 2. Export your data

-Cool, now that you have the template let’s make sure you have all the data you need to switch over.
+First, let’s make sure you have all the data you need to switch over.

 Your distribution service provider may or may not allow you to do a bulk export of your catalog’s data.